Google Analytics UTM tagging

 If you’re lucky the publisher you’re buying ads from (e.g., Google) tags your ads’ destination URLs automatically.
 You can have Google AdWords and Bing automatically do this.
 But, these two are exceptions.
 In most cases, you either manually have to make sure your destination URLs are tagged correctly or use a third party ads tool to automate it for a specific channel.

 Luckily it is not particularly hard to add UTM parameters from a technical point of view.
 The hard part is being consistent.
 To help get the technical bits right, Google has created a URL builder that lets you generate URLs that Google Analytics can make sense of.
-It is not very fancy, but an easy way of making sure the UTM tags are correctly formatted.
-It is then up to you to make sure the tags make sense and are consistent.
+It’s not very fancy, but an easy way of making sure the UTMs are correctly formatted.
+It’s then up to you to make sure the UTM tags make sense and are consistent.
 We’ve also built our own campaign name and URL builder tool that allows you to create nice structured advertising campaign names and automatically include these in your UTM tagged URLs.

 Guidelines for tagging URLs

-Below are the most important guidelines to follow when tagging URLs.
+Below are the most important guidelines to follow when using UTMs in URLs.
 Use them to create a framework that fits you.
 Make sure to write down the rules and conventions in a document so it is available to everyone in your organization.

 Tag all traffic that you have control over